Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 ROBERT WINSTON (JUDGE) CARR SR., AIA (1921-2019)

 Carr graduated from Durham HS in 1938.
 He attended UNC Chapel Hill in 1940 and an earned an architecture degree at the University of Pennsylvania in 1943.
-He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, architect George Watts Carr (1883-1975), below, who shaped much Durham NC.
+He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, architect George Watts Carr (1883-1975), below, who shaped much of Durham NC.

 NCModernist

 George Carr developed a large tract near Forest Hills Park that became Beverly Drive.
-He named it after his family's home in Beverly MD, an area now absorbed by Baltimore.
+He named it after his family's home in Beverly MD, an area later absorbed by Baltimore.
 Along Beverly Drive, Robert Carr designed a number of Modernist homes, including his own.
 In 1962, the firm became Carr, Harrison, Pruden & DePasquale.
 Their office was famously in the penthouse of the Central Carolina Bank building, the tallest in downtown Durham for many years.
 In 1979 Frank DePasquale left.
 Vernon Harrison and Jack Pruden retired shortly thereafter.
 In 1981, the firm was renamed Robert Winston Carr, Inc. Associated Architects with projects including the North Carolina School for Science and Math, the North Carolina Maritime Museum, the North Carolina Museum of Natural Sciences, and the Duke Art Museum.
 Carr retired and his son Edgar Toms Carr continued the practice, which closed around 2013.

 NCModernist